 Skin cancer Doctors at Worongary medical Centre have extensive and advanced training in Dermoscopy and early detection and management of skin cancers.

-Our Doctors are trained and certified by various prominent Skin Cancer training organisations like Australasian College of Dermatology(ACD) and Australian College of Cutaneous Oncology (ACCO)-leaders in research and training of Skin Cancer management.
+Doctors are trained and certified by various prominent Skin Cancer training organisations like Australasian College of Dermatology(ACD) and Australian College of Cutaneous Oncology (ACCO)-leaders in research and training of Skin Cancer management.

 Worongary Medical Centre provides the following Skin Cancer Clinic services to our local community.